nathanschmid08/Dev-Diary/README.md

 A Java-to-Go translator written in Python.
 It was originally intended to help migrate Java codebases to Go, but never fully worked.

 ## WebNux
-A simulated Linux desktop environment for the browser.
+A simulated Linux desktop environment for the Desktop.
 Built with HTML, CSS, JavaScript, and Electron, it allows users to try out a Linux-like interface without installing anything.

 ## Schubladensystem-3000
 A PowerShell script with a Windows Forms GUI to organize files on the desktop.
 Created for a school project.